Surveillance Evasion Through Bayesian Reinforcement Learning: MODEL-BASED METHODS ON

 Algorithm \ref{alg:pw_const_ucb} ignores the correlations between $K$ values in different cells and updates each cell independently.
-In this section, we capture spatial correlation in the intensity by using a Gaussian process (GP)~\cite{williams2006gaussian}.
+In this section, we capture spatial correlation in the intensity by using a Gaussian process (GP)~\citep{williams2006gaussian}.
 A Gaussian process is a collection of Gaussian random variables indexed by $\bx$, with mean $m(\bx)$ and covariance $\Sigma(\bx, \bx')$.
-In our experiments, we let
+Some common choices of $\Sigma(\bx, \bx')$ are, e.g. the squared exponential kernel